splunk/public-o11y-docs/infrastructure/k8s-quickstart-guide.rst

 .. _activate-ootb-detector:

-Step 3: Activate an out-of-the-box detector to issue alerts
+Step 3: Activate a detector to issue alerts
 ==================================================================================

-Now that you have data flowing into Splunk Observability Cloud and you can explore that data using navigators and dashboards, let’s set up an alert that can help keep you informed about certain conditions in your data.
+Now that you have data flowing into Splunk Observability Cloud and you can explore that data using navigators and dashboards, you can set up an alert that can help keep you informed about certain conditions in your data.

 To create an alert, you first create a detector that monitors data for conditions you want to be alerted about.
 When a condition you want to be alerted about is met, the detector issues an alert.